ScarletPixie/c-linked-lists/lists_1/t_list.md

 <br>

 ## t_list	\*lst_pop(t_list \*\*head, size_t index)
-Takes as argument the address of a pointer to the start of the list and the index at which the node will be removed.
+Takes a double pointer to the start of a list and the index at which the node will be removed.
 This function will have no effect if: head is NULL or list is empty.
 This function works similar to lst_delete but instead of deleting the node it will just be removed from the list and returned, the node's next field will be set to NULL and proper linking will be made.
 If the index is out of bounds or the arguments are invalid then the function will return NULL otherwise it will return the node at index with its next field set to NULL.
 ```c
 t_list	*list = NULL;